SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/cta.md

 ### SharePoint Online Management Shell

-On PowerShell, the SPE Admin can run the following cmdlets:
+On PowerShell, the SharePoint Embedded Admin can run the following cmdlets:
 1. Enumerate applications in a tenant
 2. Enumerate containers of an application in a tenant
 3. Enumerate containers of an application sorted basis storage
 4. Edit sensitivity label on a container
 5. Set sharing capability configuration on a container

-For information on CTA in PowerShell, see [CTA PowerShell](https://github.com/cindylay/sp-dev-docs/blob/update-ga/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctapowershell.md)
+For information on consuming tenant admin in PowerShell, [see](https://github.com/cindylay/sp-dev-docs/blob/update-ga/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctapowershell.md)

 ### SharePoint Administrator Center (SPAC)

-The SPE Admin can access the Active and Deleted containers page on SPAC and perform SPE application level and SPE container level actions.
+The SharePoint Embedded Admin can access the Active and Deleted containers page on SPAC and perform SharePoint Embedded application level and container level actions.
 This includes the following:
 1. View Active container page
 2. View Deleted container page
 3. View the detailed information of a container
 4. Soft delete, restore and purge deleted containers

-For information on CTA in SPAC, see [CTA UX](https://github.com/cindylay/sp-dev-docs/blob/update-ga/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctaUX.md)
+For information on consuming tenant admin in SPAC, [see](https://github.com/cindylay/sp-dev-docs/blob/update-ga/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctaUX.md)

 ## Security and Compliance Administration